Ferretelic/cse15l-lab-reports/reports/report2.md

 ## Private Key
 ![](../images/report2/image1.png)
 Private key is the key in the local device to login the server.
 These keys usually are located in `~/.ssh` folder.
 We can comfirm by calling `ls /Users/shouki_pro/.ssh`.
-In this folder, we can see there is a file `id_rsa.pub`.
+In this folder, we can see there is a file `id_rsa` without `.pub`.

 ## Public Key
 ![](../images/report2/image2.png)
-Public key is the key in the server to allow the login.
-By calling `ls /home/linux/ieng6/oce/8o/shkatsuyama/.ssh/`, we can see there is a file `authorized_keys` which contains the public key.
+Public key is the key in the server to allow the login, which is copied from `/Users/shouki_pro/.ssh/id_ras.pub` in the local computer, which is show in the previous image.
+By calling `ls /home/linux/ieng6/oce/8o/shkatsuyama/.ssh/`, we can see there is a file `authorized_keys` which contains the public key copied from the local computer.

 ## Login to the Server
 By calling the command `ssh [username]@[server domain]`.
 In this example, we called `ssh shkatsuyama@ieng6-201.ucsd.edu` to login the server.
 As the private key in the device and public key in the server mathces, we don't need to input password.